Digital blackface: Definition and identification

-Writer Vann Newkirk explained to NPR in 2017 that identifying instances of digital blackface can be challenging.
-He noted that one key indicator is when individuals attempt to mimic what they believe is Black speech in a cartoonish manner, reflecting a superficial understanding of Black culture.
+Writer Vann Newkirk explained to NPR in 2017 that instances of digital blackface can be "difficult to identify."
+He noted that one key indicator is when individuals attempt to mimic Black speech in a "cartoonish" manner, "the way someone who has never engaged with Black culture thinks Black people talk."
 One of the defining features of digital blackface is the adoption of exaggerated racialized reactions, which are popular in social media platforms like Twitter, TikTok, and Instagram.
 These reactions often reinforce stereotypes of Black people as overly expressive or dramatic.
-Culture critic Lauren Michele Jackson describes digital blackface as white individuals portraying Black stereotypes, such as being excessively happy, sassy, loud, or "ghetto" without understanding the cultural context behind these expressions, noting that Black characters are seldom portrayed with subtle traits or feelings.
+Culture critic Lauren Michele Jackson describes digital blackface as white individuals portraying Black stereotypes, such as being excessively happy, sassy, loud, or "ghetto", without understanding the cultural context behind these expressions, noting that Black characters are seldom portrayed with subtle traits or feelings.

-Blackfishing, the act of non-Black social media users — often white women — presenting themselves online in ways that suggest they may be Black, can be seen as a form of digital blackface.
-This phenomenon can involve altering one's appearance to appear racially ambiguous or falsely implying Black identity, sometimes in an attempt to align with marketable ideas related to Black social justice activism.
+Blackfishing, the act of non-Black social media users presenting themselves online in ways that suggest they may be Black, can also be seen as a form of digital blackface.
+This practice can involve altering one's appearance to appear racially ambiguous or falsely implying Black identity, sometimes in an attempt to align with marketable ideas related to Black social justice activism.
+A particularly notable case of this in recent memory was the 2014 election of Rachel Dolezal as the president of the Spokane chapter of the NAACP based on a false claim to Black ancestry on her application.

 It has been highlighted that TikTok's unique format, centered around video content, has led to a distinct form of digital blackface on the platform.
 Unlike text-based or image-based instances seen on other platforms like Facebook and Twitter, where Black vernacular or memes of Black celebrities are often appropriated, TikTok users embody "Blackness" through personalized videos.
 This includes mimicking Black rhythms, gestures, affect, and slang with a high degree of creative control.
-The success of these videos often hinges on the creator's ability to capture and maintain audience attention, effectively making the adopted Blackness a tool for gaining visibility.
+The success of these videos often hinges on the creator's ability to capture and maintain audience attention, effectively making the appropriated Blackness a tool for gaining visibility.